CORTINA D'AMPEZZO, Italy (AP) — Neither Ariane Raedler nor Katharina Huber have ever won a World Cup skiing race.

 United States' Breezy Johnson celebrates at the finish area of an alpine ski, downhill portion of a women's team combined race, at the 2026 Winter Olympics, in Cortina d'Ampezzo, Italy, Tuesday, Feb.
 10, 2026.
 (AP Photo/Andy Wong)

-After taking two golds and silver from her first two Olympics, Shiffrin also didn’t win a medal in any of her six races at the Beijing Games four years ago.
+After taking two golds and a silver from her first two Olympics, Shiffrin also didn’t win a medal in any of her six races at the Beijing Games four years ago.

 Kira Weidle-Winkelmann and Emma Aicher of Germany earned silver and Paula Moltzan and Jacqueline Wiles of the U.S. took bronze.

 “No tricks here at all,” Shiffrin was told over team radio before her run on a course set by an Austrian coach.
-“Actually it’s nothing to report.
+“Actually, it’s nothing to report.
 You got it.”

 But Shiffrin lost time to the leaders at every checkpoint and crossed 0.31 seconds behind — missing a medal by finishing 0.06 behind the other American team.
 In the finish area, Johnson — who was coming off a gold in the individual downhill — embraced Shiffrin, while the Austrians and other podium finishers began celebrating.